tomandphil123/LastManStanding/docs/functional-spec/functional-spec.md

 As the site will have a lot of different features/components, the site speed will be a constraint.
 The main contributor to slow site speed are images.
 In order to ensure the site speed is timely, all images being displayed will be compressed before uploading to the site.

 ### Accessibility
 As the site will be used by a large number of users, it must be very accessible.
 In order to ensure that the site is accessible a number of tools will be used such as Lighthouse.
-The library we are using for design is MaterialUI, this has built-in accessibility.
+All UI libraries used within the implementation will be compatible with WCAG2.1.

 ### Cost
 _LastManStanding_ will require many different aws services and third party API endpoints.
 Due to this, there will be a monthly cost for running _LastManStanding_.
 We plan on using serverless architecture to reduce the cost of running _LastManStanding_.